Skip to content

 Competitive Positioning

-Price isn't just cost-plus — it's a brand signal.
-Luxury positioning requires different pricing psychology than value-oriented retail.
-We cover how to audit competitor pricing, when to price above market, and how to justify premium pricing with presentation and story.
+Price is a brand signal.
+Luxury positioning requires different pricing psychology than value retail.
+Audit competitor pricing, know when to price above market, and justify premium pricing with presentation and story.

 06